RITlug/teleirc/docs/config-file-glossary.rst

     IRC account password to complete IRC authentication

 ``IRC_EDITED_PREFIX="[EDIT] "``
-    Prefix to include when a user edits a Telegram message and it is resent to IRC
+    Prefix to prepend to messages when a user edits a Telegram message and it is resent to IRC

 ``IRC_MAX_MESSAGE_LENGTH=400``
     Maximum length of the message that can be sent to IRC.
-    Longer messages will be split into multiple messages.
+    Longer messages are split into multiple messages.

 *****************